Cherednik algebras and Calogero-Moser cells: Evidence

 \subsubsection{Families}

 The $c$-constructible characters (and so the Lusztig $c$-families) have been computed in all cases by Lusztig~\cite{lusztig}.
 We deduce from Proposition~\ref{prop:cellulaire-constructible} that the Kazhdan-Lusztig $c$-families are known in the cases (1), (2), (3) and (4) of Proposition~\ref{prop:cellulaire-constructible}.
-But, the explicit computation of Calogero-Moser $c$-families for classical type has been made in the series of articles~\cite{bellamy these}, \cite{bellamy}, \cite{gordon}, \cite{gordon B}, \cite{gordon martino}, \cite{martino 2}.
-Using all of those computations, we obtain the following theorem.
+But, the explicit computation of Calogero-Moser $c$-families has been made in all irreducible types except $H_4$, $E_6$, $E_7$ and $E_8$ in the series of articles~\cite{bellamy these, bellamy, gordon, gordon B, gordon martino, martino 2, bonnafe thiel}.
+In all cases, they coincide with Lusztig families.
+Proposition~\ref{prop:cellulaire-constructible} then implies the following theorem.

 \begin{theo} Assume that one of the following holds: \begin{itemize} \itemth{1} $|S| \le 2$.

 \itemth{2} $(W,S)$ has type $A_n$ or $D_n$.